Please review the following frequently asked questions (FAQ) to assist with your inquiry.

 In case of an emergency, such as a burst pipe, quickly close your houseline shut-off valve to prevent costly flood damage.
 The houseline shut-off valve controls all of the water coming into your house.
 Everyone in your home should know where the valve is, and know how to turn it off.
 If you do not have a shut-off valve on your side of the meter, it is your responsibility to have one installed so the water may be shut off in case of an emergency.
 (Learn how to install a houseline shut-off valve.)

-If you have an emergency and do not have a houseline water shut-off valve installed, call customer care at (866) 654-SWWC (7992) 24 hours a day-7 days a week and select the repair/emergency option for assistance.
+If you have an emergency and do not have a houseline water shut-off valve installed, call Customer Care at (866) 654-SWWC (7992) 24 hours a day, seven days a week and select the repair/emergency option for assistance.

 If the source of the leak seems to be coming from a Utility facility or line, which can include everything up to the outlet connection of the water meter, please contact customer care at (866) 654-SWWC (7992) 24 hours a day-7 days a week and select the repair/emergency option.